-- 3.3 Any contractual provisions agreed with a player must be consistent with these requirements. - 3.4 A Foreign Player may not participate in any Domestic Match unless the National Cricket Federation to which the Foreign Player is affiliated has issued a valid Member No-Objection Certificate ("Member NOC") for the Foreign Player confirming that it has no objection to their participation in that match or event.
+- 3.3 Any contractual provisions agreed with a player must be consistent with these requirements. - A Foreign Player may not participate in any Domestic Match unless the National Cricket Federation to which the Foreign Player is affiliated has issued a valid No-Objection Certificate for the Foreign Player confirming that it has no objection to their participation in that match or event.

-Explanatory note to Article 3.4: For the avoidance of any doubt, the National Cricket Federation to which the Foreign Player is affiliated is the only body capable of granting a Member NOC for a Foreign Player pursuant to this Article 3.4.
+Explanatory note to Article 3.4: For the avoidance of any doubt, the National Cricket Federation to which the Foreign Player is affiliated is the only body capable of granting a No-Objection Certificate for a Foreign Player pursuant to this Article 3.4.
 Accordingly, all such applications must be made directly to the particular National Cricket Federation and not to any other third party.

-The requirement to obtain a Member NOC applies to all Players affiliated to a National Cricket Federation, whether they are contracted to the relevant Member or not, or whether they have retired from cricket or not.
+The requirement to obtain a No-Objection Certificate applies to all Players affiliated to a National Cricket Federation, whether they are contracted to the relevant Member or not, or whether they have retired from cricket or not.

-3.5 In determining whether to issue a Member NOC, National Cricket Federations shall act in accordance with their obligations as custodians of the sport, and shall comply with all applicable laws relating to the proper exercise of regulatory powers by a sports governing body.
+3.5 In determining whether to issue a No-Objection Certificate, National Cricket Federations shall act in accordance with their obligations as custodians of the sport, and shall comply with all applicable laws relating to the proper exercise of regulatory powers by a sports governing body.

-Explanatory note to Article 3.5: The National Cricket Federation issuing a Member NOC must ensure it is issued validly and appropriately, so as to enable its uniform application and enforcement.
+Explanatory note to Article 3.5: The National Cricket Federation issuing a No-Objection Certificate must ensure it is issued validly and appropriately, so as to enable its uniform application and enforcement.

-The ICC and its National Cricket Federations recognise the overriding importance of international cricket as a way to develop and promote the game globally.
-By providing a showcase for the sport to a wide international audience, by generating significant commercial revenues that can be invested in development work at every level throughout the sport, and by providing opportunities for Associate Members to improve their playing standards by competing against Full Members, international cricket plays a vital role in developing interest and participation in the sport both in established cricketing powers and in emerging nations, and therefore in broadening the competitive playing base and public interest in the sport that are vital to the longterm future health of the sport.
+The ICC and its National Cricket Federations recognise the overriding importance of international cricket as the lifeblood of the sport around the world.
+By providing a showcase for the sport to a wide international audience, by generating significant commercial revenues that can be invested in development work at every level throughout the sport, and by providing opportunities for Associate Members to improve their playing standards by competing against Full Members, international cricket plays a vital role in developing interest and participation in the sport both in established cricketing powers and in emerging nations, and therefore in broadening the competitive playing base and public interest in the sport that are vital to the long-term future health of the sport.
 International cricket therefore has primacy over domestic cricket.
-Accordingly, it must be a condition of participation in a domestic match/event that all participating players from overseas hold valid Member NOC for the match or event as issued by their respective National Cricket Federations.
+Accordingly, it must be a condition of participation in a domestic match/event that all participating players from overseas hold valid No-Objection Certificates for the match or event as issued by their respective National Cricket Federations.
 A National Cricket Federation's right to object to the participation of its players in such an event extends beyond merely ensuring availability for International Matches to encompass issues relating to the player's form, fitness and upcoming international commitments (as well as other contractual obligations).
 It also extends to players who have recently retired from International Cricket, e.g. in the previous two years (in order to prevent players retiring from International Cricket simply in order to participate in a Domestic Match).

-Accordingly, the following (non-exhaustive) factors can be considered relevant in determining whether or not to grant a Member NOC:
+Accordingly, the following (non-exhaustive) factors can be considered relevant in determining whether or not to grant a No-Objection Certificate: